Delving into Sequential Patches for Deepfake Detection: Experiments

+\textbf{Datasets}.
+Our experiments are conducted based on several popular deepfake datasets including FaceForensics++ (\textbf{FF++}) \cite{rossler2019faceforensics++}, DeepFake Detection Challenge dataset (\textbf{DFDC}) \cite{dolhansky2020deepfake}, CelebDF-V2 (\textbf{CelebDF}) \cite{li2020celeb}, FaceShift dataset (\textbf{FaceSh}) \cite{li2020advancing}, and DeeperForensics dataset (\textbf{DeepFo}) \cite{jiang2020deeperforensics}.
+FF++ (HQ) is used as train set and the remaining four datasets are used for generalization evaluation.
 FF++ is one of the most widely used dataset in deepfake detection, which contains 1000 real videos collected from Youtube and 4000 fake videos generated by four different forgery methods including Deepfakes~\cite{deepfakes2022ff}, FaceSwap~\cite{faceswap2022ff}, Face2Face~\cite{thies2016face2face} and NeuralTextures~\cite{thies2019deferred}.
 To simulate the real-world stream media environment, FF++ also provides three versions with different compression rates, which are denoted by raw (no compression), HQ (constant rate quantization parameter equal to 23), and LQ (the quantization parameter is set to 40), respectively.
 Based on the 1000 real videos of FF++, FaceSh is a later published dataset containing 1000 fake videos, which are generated by a more sophisticated face swapping technique.
 DeepFo is a large-scale dataset for real-world deepfake detection.
 To ensure better quality and diversity, the authors make the source videos in a controlled scenario with paid actors.
 More impressively, a new face swapping pipeline considering temporal consistency is proposed to generate deepfakes with more ``natural'' low-level temporal features.
 DFDC is a million-scale dataset used in the most famous deepfake challenge \cite{dfdc2022challenge}.
 Following previous works \cite{haliassos2021lips}, we use more than 3000 videos in the private test set for cross-dataset evaluation in this paper.
 In addition, CelebDF is one of the most challenging dataset, which is generated using an improved deepfake technique based on videos of celebrities.